vanzasetia/myteam-multi-page-website/README.md

 - `ul` attributes:
   - `role="menu"` - to tell screen readers that it is a menu
   - `aria-labelledby` - to label the menu.
 Narrator pronounces it as *"links, menu"*.
 I can't think of a better label.
-At least, it tells people that it is a menu that contains links.
+At least, it tells screen reader users that it is a menu that contains links.
 - `li` with `role="presentation"` - to remove the semantic meaning of the `li`.
 - `a` with `role="menuitem"` - to tell that it is an item of a menu.
 This also removes the semantic meaning of the `a` tag.
 So, that's why I labeled the `menu` with *"links"*.